Here's the BEST D&D 5e Travel Gameplay

 - Hunter/Gatherer: Responsible for foraging, trapping, and shooting meals.

-- Scholar: Researches the area they are traveling through.
+- Scholar: Researches the area they are moving through

 - (Rest): Does nothing.
 Recovers health and strength at twice the speed.

-It is likely that your party will not be able to fill all the jobs... and that is by design!
+You can have players choose as many roles as you want or combine some of these if you want.
+But the way I do it, it is likely that your party will not be able to fill all the jobs... and that is by design!
 For one, not every journey requires every job.
 But also, it is another way you are presenting players with consequence-laden choices!
+Alternatively, you can randomly roll which player rolls for a job if a situation along the road requires it.

 -